jimcinbrisbane/DECO3500/README.md

 * LED_PIN 13
 2. stick the device on the back of the rowing machine
 3. connect to the device running cox

+### Unity
+1. Open the project in Unity

+2. Launch Unity Hub and select the appropriate version of Unity.

+3. Install any required packages:
+   Go to Window > Package Manager and ensure all necessary packages are installed
+4. Press Play to run the project in the Unity Editor.